NilavPatel/ERP-Sample/Commands.md

 ## Commands to Update Db Migrations
 In ERP.DbMigrations Project run below commands
 ````
+// Install tool
+dotnet tool install --global dotnet-ef

-dotnet ef migrations add InitialCreate --startup-project ../ERP.WebApi/ERP.WebApi.csproj // Use this command to create new migration
+// Use this command to create new migration
+dotnet ef migrations add InitialCreate --startup-project ../ERP.WebApi/ERP.WebApi.csproj

+// Use this command to update database
+dotnet ef database update

+// Use this command to remove last migration
+dotnet ef migrations remove
 ````